 Antennas for internet onboard

 Possibly the most discussed and controversial topic is related to antenna choice and location.
 They must be suited to the marine environment and mounted such as to not obstruct the operation of the boat at anytime.
-On a sailing boat, a good location is often on the rear bimini frame on either side of the boat.
-Mounting on the spreaders is also possible but can become a fouling issue with sails and we have found that the height difference between the spreaders and the rear bimini to be negligable in performance.
+On a sailing boat, a good location is often on the rear bimini frame on either side of the boat or on the spreaders.
+Mounting on the spreaders can become a fouling issue with sails if not placed in the correct location.
 On a power boat, antenna location is best on the top of a radar arch or fly bridge superstructure.
 This can be the side of the radar arch or flybridge superstructure also.
-Keeping them away from the radar is also best practice.
+Keeping them away from the radar is also required.

 Following closely behind antenna choice and location in importance is antenna cable.
 You *must* ensure you use the highest quality coax cable for the connection from the antennas to the modem.
 Keeping the coax cable runs as short as possible is also going to help.
 Locating the modem below decks as close as possible to where the coax comes through the deck is often a good option.

 Why a Cel-Fi isn’t an option